qdm12/gluetun-wiki/setup/providers/perfect-privacy.md

 - `SERVER_CITIES`: Comma separated list of cities

+## VPN server port forwarding

+Set `VPN_PORT_FORWARDING=on` and the 3 ports forwarded will be logged out as well as available via the http control server.

 ## Servers

 To see a list of servers available, [list the VPN servers with Gluetun](../servers.md#list-of-vpn-servers).